Jafie/Invaders-Die-Android/README.md

 # Invaders-Die-Android
-A  tower defense developped in Android with AndEngine (created by Nicolas Gramlich).
+A  tower defense developped in Android with AndEngine (engine maintained by Nicolas Gramlich).

 An old school project that I recompiled with Android Studio.
 The application works pretty well (except soundtrack).
 However, the code looks ugly and a refactoring is needed! :smile: